Neon4Real/kydae/README.md

   <h3 align="center">Kydae-Bot</h3>

   <p align="center">
-    Discord-bot is an updated version of <a href="https://github.com/DotwoodMedia/Dbot">Dbot</a>, an advanced Discord multipurpose bot containing more than 500 commands+.<br> It can do Moderation, Tickets, Radio, Games, Giveaways, Customisation, Economy, Leveling, Invites, Messages, Utilities, Suggestions, Server Stats etc.<br> Unfortunately the owners stopped at the peak and decided to put the source online of which I made an updated version.
+    Discord-bot is an updated version of <a href="https://averageneon.github.io/.in/">Visit developer</a>, an advanced Discord multipurpose bot containing more than 500 commands+.<br> It can do Moderation, Tickets, Radio, Games, Giveaways, Customisation, Economy, Leveling, Invites, Messages, Utilities, Suggestions, Server Stats etc.<br> This is an updated version on js v14 .
     <br />
     <br />
     <a href="https://github.com/AverageNeon/kydae/issues">Report Bug</a>